 Discrete desktop products.
-Our discrete GPUs for desktop PCs include the ATI RadeonTM HD 5970 which targets the ultra enthusiasts and the ATI RadeonTM HD 5800 and HD 5700 series of products targeting the enthusiast and performance segment of the desktop PC market.
+Our discrete GPUs for desktop PCs include the ATI RadeonTM HD 5970, which targets the ultra enthusiasts; the newly launched AMD RadeonTM HD 6800 and the ATI RadeonTM HD 5800, which target the enthusiast market; and the ATI RadeonTM HD 5700 series of products, which target the enthusiast and performance segment of the desktop PC market.
 Other ATI Radeon Graphics processors targeting the mainstream and value segments include the ATI RadeonTM HD 5600, ATI RadeonTM HD 5500 and ATI RadeonTM HD 5400 series.
 Currently, the entire ATI RadeonTM HD 5000 family features Microsoft DirectX 11 technology and we continue to ship our ATI RadeonTM HD 4000 and ATI RadeonTM HD 3000 series of DirectX 10 graphics processors.
 Although desktop PC manufacturers have tended to rely on IGP chipsets for graphics, we believe that discrete graphic solutions, which offer higher performance, will continue to be the preferred solution across desktop PC configurations and platforms designed for gaming enthusiasts, CAD professionals and animation as well as for multimedia, photo and video editing and other graphic-intensive applications.